In a nutshell

 What we're looking for

-Bright, motivated school and college leavers who want to build a meaningful career in accountancy.
+Bright, motivated school and college leavers ready to build a meaningful career in accountancy.
 This programme offers structured development, early responsibility, and long-term progression.

-12. Minimum of 112 UCAS points (from three A Levels or equivalent, excluding general studies and EPQ)
+14. Minimum of 112 UCAS points (obtained from three A Levels or equivalent excluding general studies and EPQ)

-13. GCSE Maths and English at grade 4 (C) or above
+15. GCSE Maths and English grade 4 (C) or above

 How to apply